Henry Maudslay: Screw cutting lathe

 Maudslay developed the first industrially practical screw-cutting lathe in 1800, allowing standardisation of screw thread sizes for the first time.
 This allowed the concept of interchangeable parts (an idea that was already taking hold) to be practically applied to nuts and bolts.

 When Maudslay began working for Bramah, the typical lathe was worked by a treadle and the workman held the cutting tool against the work.
 This did not allow for precision, especially in cutting iron, so screw threads were usually made by chipping and filing (that is, with skilled freehand use of chisels and files).
 Nuts were rare; metal screws, when made at all, were usually for use in wood.
 Metal bolts passing through wood framing to a metal fastening on the other side were usually fastened in non-threaded ways (such as clinching or upsetting against a washer).

 Maudslay designed a tool holder into which the cutting tool would be clamped, and which would slide on accurately planed surfaces to allow the cutting tool to move in either direction.
 The slide rest was positioned by a leadscrew to which power was transmitted through a pair of changeable gears so that it traveled in proportion to the turning of the work.
 This allowed screw threads to be precisely cut.
 Changing the gears gave various pitches.
 The ability of the slide-rest lathe to produce precision parts revolutionised the production of machine components.
 He standardized the screw threads used in his workshop and produced sets of taps and dies that would make nuts and bolts consistently to those standards, so that any bolt of the appropriate size would fit any nut of the same size.
 This was a major advance in workshop technology.

 Maudslay did not invent the slide-rest (as others such as James Nasmyth have claimed), and may not have been the first to combine a lead screw, slide-rest, and set of change gears all on one lathe (Jesse Ramsden may have done that in 1775; evidence is scant), but he did introduce the three-part combination of lead screw, slide rest, and change gears, sparking a great advance in machine tools and in the engineering use of screw threads.

 Maudslay's original screw-cutting lathe is at the Science Museum in London.

 Promotion and ambition

 Maudslay had shown himself to be so talented that after one year the nineteen-year-old was made manager of Bramah's workshop.

 Henry Maudslay and Company

-In 1797, after having worked for Bramah for eight years, Maudslay was refused a wage increase to 30s a week so he decided to set up his own business.
+In 1797, after having worked for Bramah for eight years, Maudslay was refused a wage increase to 30 shillings a week so he decided to set up his own business.
 In 1798 he obtained a small shop and smithy in Wells Street, off Oxford Street.
 In 1800 he moved to larger premises in Margaret Street, Cavendish Square.